VilleTynys-Official/MinunHetkeni_RN/README.md

 Example of design the flow of the screen components.
 ![example picture of flow](pics/Architecture.png)

-Example of the architecture design.
+Example of the UI design.
 ![example picture of architecture](pics/FrontEnd_flowchart.jpg)